markaltmann/markaltmann.github.io/_posts/2020-04-19-Modern-Adblocking-via-DNS.md

 ## How does DNS work

-Instead of explaing DNS myself, have a look at this simple scollable explanation: <https://www.verisign.com/en_US/website-presence/online/how-dns-works/index.xhtml>
+Instead of explaining DNS myself, have a look at this simple scrollable explanation: <https://www.verisign.com/en_US/website-presence/online/how-dns-works/index.xhtml>

 Or in one simple image: